unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `vkey` (required)

-> The resultant vkey identifier.
+> The resultant vkey identifier (the value is platform specific).

 _Attribute:_ `modifier`